What to Do if You’ve Been Laid Off

 Getty Images

 Being laid off stirs all kinds of emotions: guilt, anxiety, frustration, you name it.
 A sudden loss of income might make you feel tempted to cancel therapy appointments, stop paying for anti-anxiety medicines and spend every waking second applying for jobs.
 But working on your mental wellness during a layoff is crucial.
 Stay on medications, keep going to therapy, get outside, work out, visit friends and family, and meditate.
+At The Penny Hoarder, free is our favorite word.
+These companies give you food and other products for free.

 2. Head to the Doctor and Shop for Health Insurance